roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Beth's body was exploding but it wasn't because of an orgasm.
 Being naked, with her clothes nowhere close and another person only a few feet away, the fear, arousal and confusion all ganged up on her mind and basically shut it down.
 She was only functioning on instinct trying to figure out how to get the picture she needed without getting caught.

  When she heard the person continue down the main aisle, she slipped back towards the stairs.
 Once there, she removed the auto flash and set the timer and phone to take the pic.
 Standing by the elevator, nervously waiting, the bell for the elevator dinged just as the camera went off.
 Beth rushed to the phone and ran for the door; just as she opened it the elevator door opened and out walked four coeds from the local college.
 Beth ducked into the stairs and headed down.
 She was past the point of no return and she needed to finish the task.
-Report_Story #3